seancheung/kuconfig/README.md

 console.log(config.app.name);
 ```

-You can override the config file path with an environment variable:
+You can override the config file path with an environment variable `CONFIG_FILE`(must be set before this module being loaded):

 ```javascript
 // read a folder